 Keith’s career covers journalism, counselling and teaching.
 He has edited medical magazines and published many freelance pieces in The Toronto Star and The Globe and Mail.
 In the community Keith worked as a counsellor in several agencies, with youth at risk and adults with mental health challenges.
 In the mid-1990s, Keith began an eight year stint with Redirection Through Education (RTE) a George Brown program for adults with mental health and addiction issues.
 Keith and the RTE faculty launched the annual World Mental Health Day Conference that has run at George Brown annually since 1999.
 Increasingly fascinated with teaching, Keith has been a faculty lead on the SSW Student Success initiative, participated in two George Brown ESL projects in China and recently presented at a national conference of SSW professors in Thunder Bay, On.

-Rick joined the Social Service Worker Program as a full-time faculty member in time for the 2011-2012 school year.
-He has 25 years of experience in the field, having worked in youth justice, children’s mental health, developmental services, health and education settings, in positions ranging from the front line to senior management.
-He is also an experienced teacher and trainer, and has been a part-time faculty member at the School of Social Work at York University for more than a decade.
+Rick joined the Social Service Worker Program as a full-time faculty member in 2011 and has been the Coordinator of the Fast Track part of the program since the start of 2015.
+He has 30 years of experience in the field, having worked in youth justice, children’s mental health, developmental services, health and education settings, in positions ranging from the front line to senior management.
+He is also an experienced teacher and trainer, and was a part-time faculty member at the School of Social Work at York University for more than a decade.
+Rick remains active in the field, as both a therapist in private practice and a member of the board of directors for an east end children’s mental health centre.
 Rick’s practice and research interests include critical social work, social work education and critical pedagogy, restorative practices, youth justice, treatment responses to sexual violence, and direct practice in mental health.

 Amber R. Stiebel, BSW, M.A.Ed.